spyeyeapp/test-repo/README.md

 ## Get the app

+> [!WARNING]
-Not on Google Play, and we don't distribute anywhere else — if you find SpyEye somewhere other than this repo or the website, don't trust it.
+> Not on Google Play.
+SpyEye is only distributed from this repo and the website below — anywhere else, don't trust it.

 - **[Latest release](https://github.com/spyeyeapp/spyeye-android/releases/latest)** (GitHub)
 - Or from [SpyEye website](https://spyeye.app)

 > [!TIP]
 > Each release includes a SHA-256 checksum — verify the APK against it before installing.
+[How to check a checksum](#).

+> [!IMPORTANT]
+> SpyEye is early beta.
+Test it in a calm moment so you know how it behaves — don't find out for the first time during an actual confrontation.

 ## Bugs and ideas